Caca1234fromETT/ett-library/README.md

-# Python-Edit-the-Text
+# ETT Library
 These are python scripts for Edit the Text. (https://tikolu.net/edit)

 ## Usage
-"post" and "get" are the functions
+"post" and "get" are the functions that you should use
-> post("a", "eagege3143")